-C2.
-Postgraduate Certificates, Postgraduate Diplomas and Master's Degrees may be awarded at Pass level, with Merit, or with Distinction.
+C13.
+Awards other than the Bachelor's degree with Honours and the Integrated Master's degree may be made at Pass level, with Merit or with Distinction.
+Pass degrees are excluded from this provision.

-C3.
+C14.
 For an award to be made at Pass level, a student must pass or otherwise be credited with all of the units that make up the specified number and level of credits for the award.